skeggse/nicely/README.md

 //   "something good happened!", array
 ```

-*note:* For the less inclined to type, feel free to use the `nicely.sequence` alias.
+*note:* For those less inclined to type, feel free to use the `nicely.sequence` alias.

 integration
 ===========